GerritCodeReview/aws-gerrit/single-master/README.md

 You will need to create a secret and put it in a file called `registerEmailPrivateKey` in the same directory of the SSH keys.

+#### LDAP Password

+You will need to put the admin LDAP password in a file called `ldapPassword` in the same directory of the SSH keys.

 #### Import into AWS Secret Manager

 You can now run the script to upload them to AWS Secret Manager: